GJZwiers/sentry_deno/README.md

 # Sentry_deno

-This is an unofficial port of the Sentry SDK for JavaScript to Deno.
+This is an unofficial port of the Sentry browser SDK for JavaScript to Deno.

 ```ts
 import * as Sentry from "https://deno.land/x/sentry_deno/main.ts";